cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-11-no-one-cares-about-your-research.md

 ---

 That's the truth.
-No one cares about what you're doing in your Ph.D., no one, **no one!**[^1] But don't be sad,
+No one cares about what you're doing in your PhD, no one, **no one!**[^1] But don't be sad,
 This is actually a very comfortable truth.
 I only came to this realization after a while.
-Once you get it, then you will start looking at your Ph.D. journey with different eyes.
+Once you get it, then you will start looking at your PhD journey with different eyes.
 I believe that acquiring self-awareness of this fact is crucial.
 It facilitates enjoying **the process** of making science without paying too much attention to its actual impact and relevance.
-At the end of the day, a Ph.D. [is all about the journey](../blog/book-review-the-phd-grind), not the destination.
+At the end of the day, a PhD [is all about the journey](../blog/book-review-the-phd-grind), not the destination.
 This post tells you about the importance of fully embracing this mindset!